TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: for

 \subsection{Page Type-Aware Allocation}

-The page placement mechanism we described above is generic to all page types and can dynamically move pages around so that hottest pages eventually moves to the \local node.
-However, some workloads have obvious memory access pattern and page type-aware allocation can help them even from the beginning.
-For example, production workloads often perform lots of file I/O during the warm up phase and generate file caches.
-Although these file caches consume a good portion of a system's memory capacity, they are accessed very infrequently.
-As a result, cold file caches eventually end up demoted to the {\remote}s.
-Not only that, \local memory node being occupied by the inactive file caches often forces anon memory to be allocated on the {\remote}s that may need to be promoted back later.
+The page placement mechanism we described above is generic to all page types.
+However, some applications can further benefit from page type-aware allocation policy.
+For example, production applications often perform lots of file I/O during the warm up phase and generate file caches that are accessed infrequently.
+As a result, cold file caches eventually end up on {\remote}s.
+Not only that, \local memory node being occupied by the inactive file caches often forces anons to be allocated on the {\remote}s that may need to be promoted back later.

 To resolve these unnecessary page migrations, we allow an application allocating caches (\eg, file cache, tmpfs, \etc) to the {\remote}s preferrably, while preserving the allocation policy for anon pages.
 When this allocation policy is enabled, page caches generated at any point of an application's life cycle will be initially allocated to the \remote.
 If a page cache becomes hot enough to be selected as a promotion candidate, it will be eventually promoted to the \local node.
 This policy helps applications with infrequent cache accesses run on a system with a small amount of \local memory and large but cheap \cxlmem while maintaining the performance.